Pronwan/rustplus-desktop/README.md

 It is open source so anyone can verify there is **no malware or hidden components**.

-⚠️ **Note**: If you used it for a while and can't pair new servers anymore, simply delete
+⚠️ **Note**: If you used it for a while and can't pair new servers anymore, simply click on the Pairing button with right mouse button and select to delete the config file.
-%APPDATA%\RustPlusDesk\rustplusjs-config.json and let it run through NCM registration again.

 ---